-Bruges is one of the main reasons people travel to Belgium.
+Bruges is one of the main reasons people visit Belgium.
 It’s one of the most famous medieval cities in Europe, boasting historic buildings, scenic canals, and attractive cobblestone streets.
-In fact, the entire historic center is recognized as a UNESCO World Heritage Site.
+The entire historic center is recognized as a UNESCO World Heritage Site.

 The first fortifications here were built in the 1st century BCE though the city didn’t prosper until the Middle Ages when it became an economic hub under the Hanseatic League.
 It was also home to the world’s first stock exchange (the Bourse), which opened in the 14th century.